AdaCore/learn/content/courses/advanced-ada/chapters/subprograms.rst

        Put_Line ("Has_Zero: " & Boolean'Image (Has_Zero (A)));
     end Test_Int_Arrays;

-So far, we've seen the quantified expressions using indices |mdash| e.g.
+So far, we've seen quantified expressions using indices |mdash| e.g.
 :ada:`for all I in A'Range => ...`.
-We could avoid indices and write quantified expressions by simply using the :ada:`E of A` form.
+We could avoid indices in quantified expressions by simply using the :ada:`E of A` form.
 In this case, we can just write :ada:`for all E of A => ...`.
 Let's adapt the implementation of :ada:`Is_Zero` and :ada:`Has_Zero` using this form: